Veydrin Open Data Standard

 FieldTypeReq?Description

 vods_version string req VODS specification version this document conforms to.
 Currently "1.0".
-Consumers must accept any version with a matching major number.
+Consumers MUST accept any version with a matching major number.

 export_id string (UUID) req Randomly generated UUID v4, created fresh for each export.
 Never reused.
 Never derived from any internal identifier.